Walk through San José

 The museum’s goal is to share the history and development of the electrical and telecommunications services, highlighting the ICE’s technological and socioeconomic contributions to the country.

-Located in Avenida 12, 68th Street within the Ministry of Agriculture and Livestock building in La Sabana south.
+Located in 12th Avenue, 68th Street within the Ministry of Agriculture and Livestock building in the south side of La Sabana.

 The museum possesses various displays of historic and scientific significance.
 It has more than 70,000 displays on exhibit in areas such as Paleontology, Geology, Malacology (some 14,000 samples), Invertebrates (a unique collection of some 14,000 specimens), fish, reptiles, birds, and mammals.
 A trip through this museum is worth the experience.